rpanderson/analysislib-mloop/README.md

 * requests the next experiment shot be compiled, run, and returned to lyse by calling `compile_and_run_shot` function of `mloop_experiment_interface.py`, and
 * waits for the next cost using a blocking call to `lyse.routine_storage.queue.get()`.

-The main method of `mloop_interface.py` follows the trend of the M-LOOP tutorial/examples:
+The main method of `mloop_interface.py` follows the trend of the [M-LOOP >> Python controlled experiment tutorial](https://m-loop.readthedocs.io/en/latest/tutorials.html#python-controlled-experiment):

 * Instantiate `LoopInterface`, an M-LOOP optmiser interface.
-* Get the current configuration dictionary (this can be changed mid-optimisation, but do so at your own risk).
+* Get the current configuration.
 * Create an `mloop.controllers.Controller` instance for the optimiser interface, using the above configuration.
 * Run the `optimize` method of this controller.
 * Return a dictionary of `best_params`, `best_cost`, `best_uncer`, `best_index`.